dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 This function handles setting the climo_cdf dictionary.
-The METplus config variable that fits the format {APP_NAME}_{DICTIONARY_NAME}_{VARIABLE_NAME}, i.e. GRID_STAT_CLIMO_CDF_CDF_BINS for GridStat's climo_cdf.cdf_bins, is quieried first.
+The METplus config variable that fits the format {APP_NAME}_{DICTIONARY_NAME}_{VARIABLE_NAME}, i.e. GRID_STAT_CLIMO_CDF_CDF_BINS for GridStat's climo_cdf.cdf_bins, is queried first.
 However, this default name is a little redundant, so adding the nickname 'GRID_STAT_CLIMO_CDF_BINS' allows the user to set the variable GRID_STAT_CLIMO_CDF_BINS instead.